Add Assets to Your Video | HeyGen Academy

 Add and manage audio

 To add background music, open the Music tab.
-You can select from HeyGen’s stock tracks or upload your own audio files.
+You can choose from HeyGen’s stock tracks or upload your own audio files.

 Audio appears in the scene player below your video.
 Use the three-dot menu on the audio track to make adjustments such as trimming or replacing the file.